Anjaszz/Anjaszz/README.md

 Built with React.js + Tailwind.

 #### 📱 My Quran
-React.js app using API from EQuran.id with murottal audio.
+React.js app using API  with murottal audio.

 ---